alexvmt/farm_plot_detection/README.md

 and Sentinel-2 data and applies a pre-trained deep learning model, that can be tuned using data from the respective region of interest, resulting in superior predictive performance compared to using data containing a single timestep.

-The model used to create the exemplary maps below includes 2000 randomly sampled points from the KAZA landcover dataset (and data from the GeowikiLandcover 2017 dataset).
+The model used to create the exemplary maps below includes 2000 randomly sampled points from the KAZA land cover dataset (and data from the GeowikiLandcover 2017 dataset).
 The maps have been created using [this](https://github.com/alexvmt/farm_plot_detection/blob/main/create_maps_for_small_regions.ipynb) notebook
 (using data exported via Earth Engine and stored in a Google Cloud bucket) They can be further explored in Earth Engine using [this](https://code.earthengine.google.com/ce46260d6860db9667aaa2169fc7174a) link to the Code Editor.